department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/claims.md

 ## Considerations

-Since we are always iterating on our site, existing pages may not always reflect the latest decisions on this page yet until the content team can update them.
+Existing pages on VA.gov may not always reflect the latest decisions.
 If you have questions about any content, feel free to ask the Sitewide content, accessibility, and information architecture team.

 ## Related terms